India's talk of IIOJK's 'inclusive development' farcical: FO Spox

 “The talk of ‘inclusive development’ while hundreds of thousands of Kashmiris are being deprived of basic rights and economic opportunities is farcical,” Spokesperson Zahid Hafeez Chaudhri said in response to media queries.

-The FO Spokesperson said, “The people’s rights to assembly, free movement, freedom of expression and even to safety of life and property are routinely violated in the IIOJK with impunity.”
+The FO spokesperson said, “The people’s rights to assembly, free movement, freedom of expression, and even to the safety of life and property are routinely violated in the IIOJK with impunity.”

 Such “guided tours” to the occupied territory and meetings with hand-picked people are designed to create a smoke-screen to divert attention from the egregious human rights violations in IIOJK and India’s illegal measures to change the demographic structure of the occupied territory, he added.